 If you are looking for a very cheap car, but you need a bit more space than a compact, you should look at the Dacia Jogger.
 The Jogger is a 7-seat sedan.
 The Jogger uses used parts like the Sandero and is also highly reliable.
 There is also significantly more space in the Jogger.

 The Jogger is essentially the estate version of the Sandero.
-It has a longer trunk with the third row of seats.
+It has a longer trunk with a third row of seats.
 These seats are removable, allowing for a very spacious trunk.
 The car is also lifted slightly higher, with a slightly higher roof.
 It is not quite the size of an SUV, but it has great space for the price tag.

 Toyota Aygo – from €17,000